 Atlanta, GA 30348-5281

-- Personal identifying information: Identity-related information like your name, address, Social Security number and date of birth starts off the report.
+- Personal information: Identity-related information like your name, address, Social Security number and date of birth starts off the report.

 - Collections: Past due accounts that are with collection agencies will be noted.